 How to create a database in Excel

-Unfortunately, they don’t teach the hardcore Excel or MS Office tools in our respective schools and colleges.
+Unfortunately, they don’t teach hardcore Excel or MS Office tools in our respective schools and colleges.
 So, all the complicated functions and laws you read in your extremely awesome degree becomes just a theory, unsupported by real-life data.
 You’d think that it’s only data.
-But you should be well aware of the fact that it’s lovingly called data dump.
-Yes, it’s so much in quantity that you’d need a dumpster to tow it out of site.
+But you should be well aware of the fact that it’s lovingly called a data dump.
+Yes, it’s so much in the quantity that you’d need a dumpster to tow it out of sight.